nomoding/nomod-way/src/_data/articles/mobile-engineering-process.md

 order: 1
 ---
 ### Background
 Nomod's Apps are built in React Native.
-We chave two standalone apps targetting two different audiences.
+We have two standalone apps targetting two different audiences.

 1. Nomod for Stripe.
 This app is currently available as "Nomod" in both the App and Play Stores.
 In the near future it will be rebranded to Nomod for Stripe.
 The app requires a user to create or signup to a Stripe account and is targetted at users who have or are willing to have an active payments relationship with Stripe.